 Accessories Make a Difference

 Pressure washer surface cleaners are a power washer game changer.
-This time-saving accessory cleans much faster than a standard nozzle.
+This time-saving accessory cleans much faster than a standard pressure washer nozzle.
 It provides a large, streak-free path with rotating jets of pressurized water while eliminating grime and mold on driveways, patios, and sidewalks.
 Clean under your car with the upward cleaning action of a water broom.

 How much power do you need?